Spain: World Cup win and Rubiales' kiss may reshape football – DW – 09/05/2023

 An echo heard far beyond the football pitch

 Rubiales views himself as the victim of a manhunt.
-During his speech to the RFEF — where according to Tronchoni only 6 of the 140 assembly were women — he blasted "fake feminism, a great scourge in our country."
+During his speech to the RFEF — where according to Tronchoni only 6 of the 140 people in attendance were women — he blasted "fake feminism, a great scourge in our country."

 "We're basically calling him out, telling him 'please go', because right now what everyone's talking about is not the great triumph for the champions of women's football.
 They're talking about this man," a 25-year-old named Isabel told DW.